Smaller Vespertilionid Bats

-Key features: Smallest North American bat (body length: 60-70mm); forearm 25-30mm; dark facial mask; unique (blunt) tragus (unlike Myotis); keeled calcar; one tiny premolar – Myotis have two – an in-hand trait only
+Key features: Smallest North American bat (body length: 60-70mm); forearm 25-30mm; dark facial mask; unique (blunt) tragus (unlike Myotis); keeled calcar; one tiny premolar – Myotis have two – however, this is an in-hand trait only.

 Y – Little Brown Bat (Myotis lucifugus)

 Key features: Rare in SLO, MON, and SBA counties.
 Small bat; body length 80-95mm; forearm length 36-40mm; wingspan 220-270mm; fur darker on dorsum than ventrum; feet w/long toe hairs that extend to tips of toes.